Tuberculosis (TB) is a common, serious infection caused by bacteria called Mycobacterium tuberculosis.

 TB usually affects your lungs but can affect almost any organ

 Most infected people don't get sick, but the bacteria stay in the body

-If TB becomes active, you typically get cough, fever, night sweats, and weight loss
+If TB becomes active, you typically get cough, fever, and night sweats, and lose weight

 People with HIV are more likely to get active TB and more likely to die from it

 You need to take several different antibiotics for at least 6 months

 Tuberculosis has 3 stages:

 In primary infection, the TB bacteria enter your lungs and sometimes spread to other parts of your body.
 Only a few people with primary infection get sick.

 In latent ("latent" means hidden) infection, the body's defenses (immune system) attack the TB bacteria and seal them off inside small clumps of scar tissue.
 Your body may eventually kill the bacteria, but the bacteria often stay alive and inactive for many years.
 About 5 to 10% of people with latent infection get active disease.